Seeed-Studio/ModelAssistant/docs/en/get_started/installation.md

 ## Reminders

 After the appeal steps are completed, the required environment variables have been added to the ~/.bashrc file.
-A conda virtual environment named edgelab has been created and the dependencies have been installed in the virtual environment, but it is not activated at this point.
+A conda virtual environment named edgelab has been created and the dependencies have been installed in the virtual environment.
+If it is not activated at this point.
 You can activate conda, the virtual environment and other related environment variables with the following command.

 ```bash
 source ~/.bashrc